Campus & Facilities

 Concordia College consists of two campuses: St John's Campus (ELC to Year 6) and Concordia Campus (Year 7 to 12) located on a single site in Adelaide's eastern suburbs, just 5km from the CBD.
 Uniquely positioned for access to the city and the hills, and located close to major transport routes, Concordia attracts students from across Adelaide, with around one third of our students travelling in by school bus.

-The design and construction of the building will demonstrate a number of mathematical, scientific and artistic principles such as the Fibonacci series and the earth’s rotation with a Foucault pendulum in the main stairwell.
-Art and sculpture is being built into the internal and external spaces, and students will be encouraged to explore the detail of the building to discover hidden elements of their curriculum.
+The design and construction of the building demonstrates a number of mathematical, scientific and artistic principles such as the Fibonacci series, which is displayed through various design elements, and the earth’s rotation which is shown by a Foucault pendulum in the main stairwell.
+Art and sculpture are built into the internal and external spaces, with details of the building uncovering and demonstrating elements of the curriculum.

 Winchester Street Hub